-According to Nepali Times, a day before the postgraduate exams at Kathmandu University, the Commission for the Investigation of Abuse of Authority (CIAA) dispatched a "panel of experts" who cancelled the test, saying it had been leaked, and prepared a new one.
-One of the deans of the university then helped prepare the new questions, and his son scored top marks in the exams.
+According to Nepali Times, a day before the postgraduate exams at Kathmandu University, the Commission for the Investigation of Abuse of Authority (CIAA) "dispatched a 'panel of experts' who cancelled the [test], saying that it had been leaked, and prepared a new one.
+One of the deans of the university then helped prepare the new questions, and his son scored top marks in the exams."

 On July 10, K.C. began his indefinite hunger strike, making the following demands:

 1. Passing of a health education act to provide basic medical education to Nepal's poorer communities